Continuing Education Activity

 In the kidneys, carbonic anhydrase inhibitors (CAIs) result in the inhibition of bicarbonate uptake by the proximal tubule, resulting in alkalization of urine.
 In the eyes, CAIs are classically used in the management of glaucoma due to their ability to reduce the secretion of aqueous humor, thereby lowering the intraocular pressure.
-Furthermore, CAIs are used not only for chronic open-angle glaucoma but also in acute angle-closure glaucoma before surgery.
-Similarly, CAIs reduce the production of cerebrospinal fluid, allowing them to be useful in the management of idiopathic intracranial hypertension.
+Furthermore, CAIs are used for chronic open-angle glaucoma and acute angle-closure glaucoma before surgery.
+Similarly, CAIs reduce cerebrospinal fluid production, allowing them to be useful in the management of idiopathic intracranial hypertension.
 The effect of mild metabolic acidosis makes CAIs favorable for the prevention and management of acute mountain sickness, an illness that occurs due to conditions of hypoxia.
 Urinary alkalinization occurs as a result of increased bicarbonate excretion.
 Carbonic anhydrase inhibitor acetazolamide may be used to alkalize urine to solubilize uric acid and cystine stones.

 The adverse effects of CAIs that researchers and patients have reported include fatigue, vomiting, nausea, and abdominal pain.
 Stevens-Johnson syndrome is a rare side effect.
 The alkalization of urine may promote the formation of calcium oxalate stones.
-Acetazolamide, dichlorphenamide, methazolamide, dorzolamide, and brinzolamide are currently used primarily for the treatment of glaucoma.
+Acetazolamide, dichlorphenamide, methazolamide, dorzolamide, and brinzolamide are currently used primarily to treat glaucoma.
 Zonisamide and ethoxzolamide are used as antiepileptic medications.